Insight • UX

 • Feature adoption: did challenges help users discover and use features?

-• User satisfaction: do users report that gamification is helpful (not annoying)?
+• User satisfaction: do users say the gamification is helpful, not annoying?

 • Time to value: do gamified onboarding flows get users to value faster?